taichi-dev/voxel-challenge/README.md

 Mouse and keyboard interface:

-+ Drag with your left mouse button to rotate camera.
++ Drag with your left mouse button to rotate the camera.
-+ Press `W/A/S/D/Q/E` to move camera.
++ Press `W/A/S/D/Q/E` to move the camera.
 + Press `P` to save a screenshot.

 ## More examples